open-mmlab/mmaction/README.md

 It is a part of the [open-mmlab](https://github.com/open-mmlab) project developed by [Multimedia Laboratory, CUHK](http://mmlab.ie.cuhk.edu.hk/).

 ### Major Features
-- Support for multiple tasks
+- MMAction is capable of dealing with all of the tasks below.

   - action recognition from trimmed videos
   - temporal action detection (also known as action localization) in untrimmed videos
   - spatial-temporal action detection in untrimmed videos.

-MMAction is capable of dealing with all of the tasks above.

 - Support for various datasets